glaubergedoz/pucpr-quantile-service/README.md

         { "error": "Missing key, q or window" }
         ```

-- **Test the gRPC** endpoints.
+- **gRPC Services**
     Pay attention to the `-proto` flag, which needs to point to the correct path of the file and this depends on the current directory where you will execute the `grpcurl` command.

-    Install [`grpcurl`](https://github.com/fullstorydev/grpcurl) or use any gRPC client.
+    Install [`grpcurl`](https://github.com/fullstorydev/grpcurl) or use any other gRPC client.

     IngestSample:
     ```bash